Program for 2023-2024

 Typically, "digital" topics discussed will range from current trends such as blockchain, Web3, Crypto, NFT, AI, and sustainable digital.

-Research Mission in T2
+Group project in T2

 Following the Chair Seminar, you need to complete a tutored, group research project in T2.
 The subject will be provided to you by the Chair.